IFRCGo/sims-website/app/_network/helen-welch.md

 published: true
 ---

-Helen works on integrating information managment, monitoring evaluation and learning into the disaster managment cycle.
+Helen works on integrating information management, monitoring evaluation and learning into the disaster management cycle.
 In addition to remotely supporting numerous disasters, she has deployed to the Philippines, Iraq, Liberia, and Nepal.
 Helen has been working on the SIMS project since 2013.